-At this juncture, as COVID is expected to be totally eradicated sooner than later, there is a need to remove uncertainty from the trade and industry to resume the economic activity in letter and spirit.
+At this juncture, as COVID-19 is expected to be totally eradicated sooner than later, there is a need of greater hand-holding of the trade and industry by the government to resume and revive the economic activity in letter and spirit.

-- The announcement of a bold economic relief package of Rs 20 lakh crores, totalling to 10% of India's GDP is highly laudable to mitigate the impact of Pandemic COVID through various relief measures and benefits to India's trade and industry.
-This will not only build confidence in the trade and industry but also refuel the economic growth trajectory and maintain GDP growth at around 4% in the current financial year.
-This would enable the country to witness a V-shaped recovery in the economic growth trajectory rather than a U-shaped recovery. - We recommend enhancing consumption expenditure by the Government, even if fiscal deficit slips by 2 / 3 percentage points, to support rural incomes and demand which will help manufacturing sector to maintain their production and capacity utilization. - Keeping in view the disruptions in global supply chains due to the spread of pandemic COVID-19, India should build domestic capacities to mitigate the impact on import demand and to fulfill domestic demand with indigenous production.
+- We recommend enhancing consumption expenditure by the Government, even if fiscal deficit slips by 2 / 3 percentage points, to support rural incomes and demand which will help manufacturing sector to maintain their production and capacity utilization. - Keeping in view the disruptions in global supply chains due to the spread of pandemic COVID-19, India should build domestic capacities to mitigate the impact on import demand and to fulfill domestic demand with indigenous production.
 Domestic capacity building at this juncture will not only mitigate the impact of COVID-19 but will also provide an opportunity to increase our presence in global exports particularly towards our top export destinations.
-India should target the companies from US, Japan, EU, that desirous of shifting their base and promote

-Make in India.
+India should target the companies from US, Japan, EU, that desirous of shifting their base and promote Make in India.
 This will help the country to become the manufacturing hub of global supply chain and global export powerhouse in the coming times.